 Motor vehicle accidents, medical malpractice, and premises liability are just a few examples of negligent behaviors that may lead to wrongful death litigation.
 Some other examples include:

 - Work-related accidents or exposure

-A relatively small percentage of wrongful death claims result from intentional acts rather than negligence.
+A relatively small percentage of wrongful death claims resulting from intentional acts rather than negligence.
 These claims are frequently, but not always, based on criminal activity.
-California is one of the few states that allows for wrongful death claims as a result of infliction of severe emotional distress that leads to suicide.
+California is one of the few states that allow for wrongful death claims as a result of infliction of severe emotional distress that leads to suicide.

 Unlike many states, California does not place a limit on the amount of damages that may be awarded in a wrongful death case.
 However, only certain types of damages are permitted.
 These damages are generally broken out into two categories: economic damages and non-economic damages.